swalker326/ze-starter-turbo/README.md

 Rspack Applications
 - `host`: An rspack application and also the host app
 - `home`: Another rspack application with module federation setup being consumed by the host
-- `settings`: A final rspack application used to highlight the built in routing
+- `settings`: A final rspack application used to highlight the routing (react router)
 - `@repo/tailwind-config`: global `tailwind` configurations
 - `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo